Shicheng-Guo/BIS180L_web/_posts/2018-05-31-genetic-networks-2.md

 plot(gene_graphMR10, layout = layout_with_kk, vertex.size = 6, vertex.label = NA)
 ```

-You may need to click on the zoom button on the plot to be abel to visualize this well.
+You will need to click on the zoom button on the plot to be able to visualize this well.

 **Exercise 9:**
 Using what you know about graphs, repeat the analysis for the smaller cities matrix.
 Show your code to answer these questions.